jous/autobackup_backpack_hero/README.md

 # Autobackupper for Backpack Hero

-## What does this program do
+## Why

-This program starts the game and checks for any modifications in the savegame folder.
+The savegames of Backpack Hero sometimes gets corrupted.
+This program is meant to fix that.
+It starts the game and checks for any modifications in the savegame folder.
 If there are new savegame files present, it will zip them up to a backup folder.
+They can then be extracted back to the savegame folder.
+The save files of interest are:

+- bphStoryModeOverworld\*.sav The village that you're building
+- bphStoryModeMetaData\*.sav Probably tells whether you are in the dungeon or in the village
+- bphStoryModeRun\*.sav Your place and stuff in the dungeon

 ## Requirements